kubewarden/docs/docs/writing-policies/rust/02-create-policy.md

 The policy looks at the `metadata.name` attribute of the Pod and rejects pods having an invalid name.
 The list of invalid names should be configurable by end users of the policy.

-The policy settings will be like:
+The policy settings look something like:

 ```yaml
 invalid_names: